Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Many things may affect your lab test results.
 These include the method each lab uses to do the test.
 Even if your test results are different from the normal value, you may not have a problem.
 To learn what the results mean for you, talk with your health care provider.

-The normal range for D-dimer is less than 0.5 micrograms per milliliter.
 A negative D-dimer test means that a blood clot is highly unlikely.

 The test requires a blood sample, which is drawn through a needle from a vein in your arm.